 – I got rid of any other paper storage systems.
 It sounds counterintuitive, but we used to have a little paper sorting system that attached to our fridge where we could drop papers off until we dealt with them later.
 But guess what happened?
 We never dealt with them.
 They would just stay in that little file for forever because they weren’t in our way.
 Now, we have absolutely nothing to organize and store our paperwork other than our simple filing system, which means all incoming paper will have to be dealt with quickly or else it will just be floating around the house driving me crazy!

 – We set up weekly “business meetings.”
 I have a recurring alarm that will go off on my phone every Sunday afternoon during Jackson’s naptime – this will be when Corey and I sit down and review our budget, look at our finances, and deal with any paperwork that we need to address.
 Having a weekly date like this helps us to not put it off and say “we’ll do it tomorrow” and that little alarm going off every week is a really easy way to keep us on track.
 Now, all we have to do is grab the “to deal with” file out of the box, address anything that needs to be addressed, and go about our day!

 * * * * * * * * * *

 It felt so good to get our papers organized and cleaned out.
 Paper clutter is something that makes me absolutely crazy, so I’m thrilled to hopefully have it taken care of once and for all.

-Psst: You can still get the KonMari method checklist I created to go through this little challenge!
+Psst: If you need some help going through this process, I wrote a quick ebook and checklist to help you go through the whole thing in just 30 days.
 Just sign up for my newsletter and a link will be automatically sent to you when you confirm your subscription!